jefri1027/ML_Predict-Crime/README.md

 1. Taking data from Kaggle
 2. Select data related to sexual harassments and child abuse
-3. Separate Latitude, longitude, and  Date occurred in one frame each
+3. Separate latitude, longitude, and  date occurred in one frame each
 4. Separate Date Occurred to year, month, day, day of week, and quarter
-5. Convert some data to numeric, and label with label encoder()
+5. Convert some data to numeric, and label with label encoder
-7. Fix data weird data, and delete outlier data
+7. Fix data weird data and delete outlier data
 8. Merge all data frame which needs to training
 9. Plot histogram to visualization type of crime and heatmap 10.Plot to map see the distribution of type crime at Los Angeles